TRAVEL > EUROPE > UNITED KINGDOM > ENGLAND > GREATER LONDON

 The London Underground

 In our visit to Northwestern Europe, we utilized the Tube while in London to transport us to key points of interest.
 We planned to walk as much as possible, focusing exploration on the boroughs of Kensington and Chelsea, the City of Westminster, and the City of London; we would visit parts of Camden and Islington, as well as the northwestern portion of Southwark (pronounced “suth-ak”) and the western-most portion of Greenwich (pronounced “gren-ich”), along the south bank of the Thames River (pronounced “tems”).

 The London Underground, aka. the Tube, is the subway rail system that is very accessible throughout the city.
 Although we planned to primarily explore zone 1 and parts of zone 2, we wanted an unrestricted option.
 We purchased Oyster cards from a machine (located in any Tube station) for £5 each to be used in all zones, and which deduct a fare upon each journey.

-Usage fees are determined by the distance traveled—touching the card to the yellow reader at start and end point gates of the journey ensures the correct fare is charged.
-Since we planned to use the cards on at least 6 days, we loaded each card with £20.
+Usage fees are determined by the distance traveled—touching the card to the yellow reader at the start- and end-point gates of the journey ensures the correct fare is charged.
+Since we planned to use the cards for at least 6 days, we loaded each card with £20.
 For remaining funds no longer needed, “If your remaining credit is £10 or less, you can get a refund for the credit, and any deposit, from a Tube station ticket machine.”